BurntSushi/quickcheck/README.md

-QuickCheck for Rust with shrinking.
 QuickCheck is a way to do property based testing using randomly generated input.
 This crate comes with the ability to randomly generate and shrink integers, floats, tuples, booleans, lists, strings, options and results.

 The shrinking strategies for lists and numbers use a binary search to cover the input space quickly.
 (It should be the same strategy used in